 Does that mean that, if you are a subcontractor, you don’t need to worry about such “pay when paid” clauses in North Carolina?
 Not necessarily.
 It depends on what law is the law that will be applied by the court.
 If your contract states that the law of another state will apply, you need to know if that state is one in which “pay when paid” clauses are enforceable.
 In some states, such as Virginia, the contract is king and whatever the contract says will be enforced.
 Such clauses are also generally enforceable in a few other states such as Connecticut and Michigan.

 Therefore, it is important to know not only what your contract says, but what state’s law will apply to your contract.

-For a complete listing of all 50 states (current as of 2009), check out Contingent Payment Clauses in the 50 States.
 Because case law and statutes change the law regularly, consult a licensed attorney in the jurisdiction you are concerned about to learn the latest status of contingent payment clauses in that jurisdiction.